Tutorials12 min read

 The four breakage modes that catch every team:

-Third-party senders without SPF inclusion.
-Marketing tool, e-signature tool, billing system, recruiting platform.
-Any SaaS that sends mail "from" your address needs to be authenticated.
-The fix is always the same: enable custom DKIM in their dashboard, add their include to your SPF, verify in aggregate reports that mail from that source shows alignment.
-If they don't support custom DKIM, switch tools — there are alternatives for every category and a vendor that can't sign with your domain is a vendor that's going to bounce at p=reject.
+Third-party senders without DKIM signing.
+Marketing tool, e-signature platform, billing system, recruiting ATS.
+Any SaaS that sends mail "from" your address needs to be authenticated against your domain — not the vendor's.
+Fix: enable custom DKIM in their dashboard, add their include: to your SPF, verify in aggregate reports that mail from that source shows dkim=pass with header.d=yourdomain.com.
+If a vendor doesn't support custom DKIM in 2026, switch tools.
+A vendor that can't sign with your domain is going to bounce at p=reject.

 Mailing lists rewriting the From.
-Traditional listservs (and some Google Groups configurations) rewrite the From header to make replies go back to the list.
-This breaks DMARC alignment by definition — the message now claims to be from the list, not from the original sender.
-The right fix is ARC (Authenticated Received Chain), which most modern mailing list software supports.
-The pragmatic fix is to send list mail from a subdomain (lists.yourdomain.com) with its own looser DMARC policy, so your primary domain stays at p=reject.
+Traditional listservs and some Google Groups setups rewrite the From header so replies go back to the list.
+This breaks alignment by definition.
+The right fix is ARC (Authenticated Received Chain), which most modern list software supports.
+The pragmatic fix is sending list mail from a subdomain with its own looser DMARC policy:

 Transactional senders forgotten in the inventory.
-The application-level SMTP integration nobody updated when you migrated providers.
+The application SMTP integration nobody updated during the 2024 migration.
 The error-monitoring tool emailing alerts.
 The internal Jenkins notifier.
-These get forgotten because they're low-volume and nobody's owning them.
-Run a pct=10 quarantine for a full week before moving up specifically to surface them — low-volume failures are exactly what 10% sampling catches.
+Low-volume, no clear owner.
+Run pct=10 quarantine for a full week specifically to surface these — low-volume failures are exactly what 10% sampling catches.

 Keep Monitoring After You Reach reject

 p=reject isn't the end of DMARC work.
 New tools get adopted.
-Vendors rotate keys.
+Vendors rotate keys without telling anyone.
 Subdomains sprout.
-The aggregate report stream is the early-warning system — set up an alert in your DMARC parser for any new source IP appearing with failure counts above a threshold, and treat it like any other production alert.
+The aggregate report stream is the early-warning system — set an alert in your parser for any new source IP appearing with failures above a threshold, and treat it like any other production alert.

-We use the same parser across all VDL domains and route alerts to the same channel as our deliverability reports for JustAnalytics and JustBrowser.
-If nobody owns the DMARC reports, you'll discover the regression when a customer tells you their invoice never arrived.
+We use the same parser across every VDL domain and route alerts into the same channel as deliverability signals for JustAnalytics and JustBrowser.
+If nobody owns the DMARC reports, you'll find the regression the slow way: when a customer tells you their invoice never arrived.

-If you're earlier in the email-setup journey and DMARC is the next thing on the list rather than the current one, our custom domain email setup guide for 2026 covers the DNS basics that come before this post.
+If DMARC is the next thing on your list rather than the current one, our custom domain email setup guide for 2026 covers the DNS basics that come before this post.
+For a pre-launch checklist, our domain warmup playbook covers the first 30 days.

-Got questions about DMARC ramping or stuck on a specific aggregate report?
-We're at support@justemails.app.
+Questions about ramping or stuck on a specific aggregate report? support@justemails.app.
 We answer email.
 (Obviously.)
-More posts on the JustEmails blog.
+More on the JustEmails blog.

 Frequently Asked Questions